K-State students take on ag policy through innovative program.

 The fellowship consists of experiences at the state and federal level where students work with a legislative or congressional office, a state or federal agency or a food- and agriculture-related organization.

-“It’s important to recognize that there is an opportunity to develop a leadership capacity with our K-State agriculture students for policy programming in their future careers, and that there is a benefit for the Kansas community to have young students from K-State as our resources in D.C. and in Topeka, serving in advocacy roles for agriculture,” said Susan Metzger, senior executive administrator to the Dean/director of the College of Agriculture and K-State research and extension.
+“It’s important to recognize that there is an opportunity to develop a leadership capacity with our K-State agriculture students for policy programming in their future careers, and that there is a benefit for the Kansas community to have young students from K-State as our resources in D.C. and in Topeka, serving in advocacy roles for agriculture,” said Susan Metzger, associate director for agriculture and extension.

 Nikkel worked at the Kansas Department of Agriculture for her stateside experience.
 During her time there, Nikkel helped close and archive cases, drafted demand letters and assisted the legal team in various other ways.